rv178/website/content/posts/bitboards-in-rust.md

     BitBoard((board.0 >> 10) & NOT_HG_FILE.0)
 }

-// and then just get the intersection of all the other boards pub fn knight(sq: Square) -> BitBoard {
+// and then just get the union of all the other boards pub fn knight(sq: Square) -> BitBoard {
     let board = BitBoard::from_sq(sq);